Eric Nshimiyimana: Coaching career

 Nshimiyimana managed A.S.
 Kigali in 2008.

-Nshimiyimana became an assistant coach for the Rwandan national team in April 2008, working Raoul Shungu to assist manager Branko Tucak.
+Nshimiyimana became an assistant coach for the Rwandan national team in April 2008, working with Raoul Shungu to assist manager Branko Tucak.
 When Tucak was sacked in November 2009, Nshimiyimana became interim manager of the national team.
 He was re-appointed manager in 2013; in April 2014 the Rwandan Football Association announced an 8-man shortlist to replace him after his contract expired on 30 June.

 In June 2014 he was linked with the role of Kiyovu Sports manager, and he was appointed to the job in July 2014 ahead of the 2014–15 season.

 He moved to coach A.S.
 Kigali later that month, being sacked by the club in October 2018.
 He returned to the club for a third time in July 2019.
 In December 2019 he was said to be close to being sacked, but in July 2020 he was offered a new contract by the club.